Adrita-Khan/RFI_Mitigation_Review/README.md

 Challenges like data scarcity, computational demands, and interpretability are discussed.
 Hybrid approaches that combine traditional and ML/AI techniques are also considered.

+## Future Work

+Further research aims at developing more robust ML models, real-time mitigation techniques, and interdisciplinary collaborations for effective RFI management.

 ## Conclusion

 The integration of ML and AI into RFI mitigation offers promising advances for radio astronomy.
 The improvements in RFI detection and suppression using these technologies show the potential for future exploration.

-## Future Work
+## Extended Outline

-Further research aims at developing more robust ML models, real-time mitigation techniques, and interdisciplinary collaborations for effective RFI management.
+The extended outline is available [here](extended_outline.txt).

 ## Installation